CommonGateway/CoreBundle/docs/features/Plugins.md

 ```

 ### Publishing your plugin
-The gateway used the packagist netwerk for plugin discovery, that means that you do not need to upload your plugin to an appstore etc. You simply [submit your plugin repository to packagist](https://packagist.org/packages/submit).
+The gateway used the Packagist netwerk for plugin discovery, which means that you do not need to upload your plugin to an app store etc. You simply [submit your plugin repository to Packagist](https://packagist.org/packages/submit).

 > Note:
 > It is also possible to keep your plugins private, read more about that under {private packages](https://packagist.com/)